julik/pasaporte/README.txt

 ==Persistence

 We store some data that the user might find useful to store and maybe display on his user page.
-No sites that the user authorizes are stored.
 No sessions of the exchange are kept except of the standard OpenID shared secrets (there are not linked to user records in any way).